IZ-sandwich/PhysHackNov7/README.md

 # McGill Physics Hackathon (2020) - Mathematical Modeling of Animal Patterns

 This is our entry for the McGill Physics Hackathon (2020).
 We built a numerical model to generate patterns commonly seen on animals, fish and flora.
-Our approach uses a reaction-diffusion model orininally proposed by Alan Turing [1].
-We focued mainly on the Gray-Scott model and produced a bunch of graphics which can be seen in the 'output' folder.
+Our approach uses a reaction-diffusion model originally proposed by Alan Turing [1].
+We focused mainly on the Gray-Scott model and produced a bunch of graphics which can be seen in the 'output' folder.

 <p align="center">
   <img width="460" src="/output/images/fish.jpg">